annefou/jupyter_dashboards/_episodes/05-sharing-github.md

 >    - We will see any files that _we_ have uploaded at the bottom of the drag and drop area.
 > - Add a message describing the change we are about to make.
 >    - Typing "Added data analysis notebook" in the subject field.
->    - We can either add the same message below in the extended dwscription or leave it blank.
+>    - We can either add the same message below in the extended description or leave it blank.
-> - Click on _Commit changes_ button to complete the uplaod.
+> - Click on _Commit changes_ button to complete the upload.
 >
 {: .challenge}

 After commiting the change we should see that there are now three files in the repository: 1) the README and 2) the sample notebook and 3) our new data analysis notebook.

 > ## Where to find more about GitHub
-> To learn more about GitHub you can review one or more of these additional (external) resouces:
+> To learn more about GitHub you can review one or more of these additional (external) resources:
 > - GitHub Guide - [Hello World](https://guides.github.com/activities/hello-world/)
 > - All the [GitHub guides](https://guides.github.com)
 > - Hubspot [`git` and GitHub tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)